jlengstorf/lengstorf.com/content/blog/baseline.md

 [^zero-sum]:
     Note to self: write a post about this and explain what the fuck you're talking about.

-## How to Have Higher Highs (Without the Crash)
+## How to Have Higher (Crash-Free) Highs

 So if you'll humor me, let's all agree that the following assumptions hold true:

 - Chasing happiness as destinations leads to seeking higher highs, with the accompanying lower lows.
 - This leads to a baseline happiness that more or less stays flat.
 - A flat baseline happiness can start to feel like things are stagnating and/or getting worse.
-- This can lead to believing things are actually getting worse, which can become a self-fulfilling prophecy.
+- This can lead to believing things are _actually_ getting worse.
 - If we start to believe our best years are behind us, we become bitter and unhappy.

-With all of that laid out, it seems pretty obvious
+With all of that laid out, we'd be hard-pressed to find many benefits to this approach.

+So what are our alternatives?

 ### Are you ready for me to stop talking about cupcakes?

 Going back to our cupcake example, what if we made one simple adjustment?

-#### Instead of viewing the cupcake itself as the reason for our happiness, we look at it as a starting point.
+**What if, instead of seeing the cupcake as the _reason_ for our happiness, we look at it as a _starting point_?**

+Maybe our thought process goes something like this:

-This cupcake looks amazing.
+> This cupcake looks amazing.
 How do you make a cupcake look this good?
+>

-And holy shit — it tastes as good as it looks. _How do you make a cupcake taste this good?!_
+> And holy shit — it tastes as good as it looks. _How do you make a cupcake taste this good?!_
+>

-I should try and make cupcakes.
+> I should try and make cupcakes.
 I bet I can make pretty good ones.

+Instead of a deep crash when the cupcake is gone, we come out of the experience with a new goal: **we're going to learn how to make cupcakes that taste this good.**

 {{< caption src="/images/increase-baseline-happiness.jpg"
             align="center"